Thanksgiving Lessons for Grades 6-8

 For the first reading, have students read portions of the text that have to do with the Pilgrims lives in Europe and setting sail for America.
-At each subsequent reading, have them consider the text in the context of what they learning about the lives of the Pilgrims in the New Word.
+Have students return to the Of Plymouth Plantation text as they work through the different sections of the First Thanksgiving activity.
+At each subsequent reading, have them consider the text in the context of what they are learning about the lives of the Pilgrims in the New Word.

 Lesson Two: Notices and Wonders

 Have students examine the Voyage on the Mayflower area of The First Thanksgiving.
 Ask the students to record what they notice about the journey and the questions that they have as they study the information.
 Have students make a list of their notices and wonders.
 You can also prompt them to use question words: Who, What, Where, When, Why, and How?

 Lesson Three: Research Component